konmenel/AOC2022/README.md

 # AOC2022
+My solutions to Advent of Code 2022.

-## Create new day from template
+## To create new day from template
-For a given day "XX" do one of the following
+For a given day "**XX**" do one of the following

 ### Rust
 Run the powershell script
 ```console